-In subsequent rounds, respondents who had been previously identified as covered by Medicaid were asked whether the name of their insurance plan had changed since the previous interview.
+In subsequent rounds, for persons who had been previously identified as covered by Medicaid, the respondent was asked whether the name of the person's insurance plan had changed since the previous interview.
 An affirmative response triggered the previous set of questions about managed care (name on list of Medicaid HMOs or signed up with an HMO).

-In each round, the variables MCDHMO31, MCDHMO42, and MCDHMO08 have five possible values:
+In each round, the variables MCDHMO31, MCDHMO42, and MCDHMO09 have five possible values:

-- 1 The person was covered by a Medicaid/SCHIP HMO. - The person was covered by Medicaid/SCHIP but the plan was not an HMO. - 3 The person was not covered by Medicaid/SCHIP. - -9 The person was covered by Medicaid/SCHIP but the plan type was not ascertained. - -1 The person was out-of-scope.
+- 1 The person was covered by a Medicaid/SCHIP HMO. - The person was covered by Medicaid/SCHIP but the plan was not an HMO. - The person was not covered by Medicaid/SCHIP. - -9 The person was covered by Medicaid/SCHIP but the plan type was not ascertained. - -1 The person was out-of-scope.